awooghj/Typing-Racing/README.md

-# Typing-Racing
+# Typing Racing
 <!-- Italics -->
-Typing racing game is an interactive multiplayer, text-typing game that you could share your room code with friends to join the same competition as you are.
+Typing racing game is an interactive multiplayer, text-typing game that you could share your room code with friends to join the same competition as you are

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.